asmaier/mostly-harmless/mostly-harmless.md

 [negative
 probabilities](https://en.wikipedia.org/wiki/Negative_probability) (To be more precise, the probability wave function of QM is complex, because in the theory one must basically take the square root of the negative probabilities).
-But as Dirac put it: "Negative probabilities should not be considered nonsense.
+But as Dirac put it: “Negative probabilities should not be considered nonsense.
 They are well defined concepts mathematically, like a negative sum of money.
-Negative probabilities should be considered simply as things which do not appear in experimental results."
+Negative probabilities should be considered simply as things which do not appear in experimental results.”

 So it is possible to work with things like negative or complex probabilities.
 But to be able to derive the central limit theorem it is